-Site Identification: BCP Site No. C704045: Triple Cities Metal Finishing Corporation, Hillcrest Facility, 4 Nowlan Road, Binghamton, Broome County, New York Institutional Controls: utional Controls: 1.
+Site Identification: BCP Site No. C704045: Triple Cities Metal Finishing Corporation, Hillcrest Facility, 4 Nowlan Road, Binghamton, Broome County, New York Institutional Controls: s: 1.
 The property may be used for commercial or industrial use; 2.
-Institutional Controls defined in the Environment include: ental Easement Compliance with the Environmental Easement by the Grantor and the Grantor's successors an All Engineering Controls must be operated ar specified in this SMP; All Engineering Controls must be operated and maintained as specified in this SMP; All Engineering Controls on the Controlled Property must be inspected at the frequency and in a manner defined in the SMP: Groundwater monitoring must be performed as defined in the SMP; • Data and information pertinent to the site management of the Controlled Property must be reported at the frequency and in the manner defined in this SMP; Engineering Controls: 1.
-Sub-Slab Depressurization Systems within the Site building.
-2. Site Cover to included asphalt pavement and Site building.
+Institutional Controls defined in the Environmental Easement include: • Compliance with the Environmen by the Grantor and the Grantor's s • All Engineering Controls must be specified in this SMP; e operated and maintained as • All Engineering Controls on the Controlled Property must be inspected at the frequency and in a manner defined in the SMP: • Groundwater monitoring must be performed as defined in th SMP; • Data and information pertinent to the site management of the Controlled Property must be reported at the frequency and in the manner defined in this SMP; Engineering Controls: 1.
+Sub-Slab Depressurization System ns within the Site building.
+2. Site Cover to include asphalt pave ement and Site building.
 Inspections: Frequency 1.
-SSD Systems s Annually 2.
-Site Cover Annually
+SSD Systems Annually 2.
+Site Cover Annually Monitoring: 1.
+Groundwater Monitoring Wells: MW-8 and MW-9.
+Annually

 Site Identification: BCP Site No. C704045: Triple Cities Metal Finishing Corporation, Hillcrest Facility, 4 Nowlan Road, Binghamton, Broome County, New York

-Monitoring:

-1. Groundwater MW-8, and M Semi-Annually

 Maintenance:

-1. SSD Systems Annually
+1. SSD System Annually

 2. Groundwater Annually

 Reporting:

-1. Periodic Revie Annually
+1. Periodic Revi Annually